OctopusDeploy/docs/docs/security/authentication/ldap/index.md

 - External User Lookup
 - External Group Lookup

-For the external user lookup, go to {{Configuration,Users}} and select a user account.
+For the external user lookup, navigate to **{{Configuration, Users}}** and select a user account.
 Once that screen is loaded, expand the LDAP section under logins and click the `ADD LOGIN` button.
 If everything is working correctly, then you will see a modal window similar to this.

 ![successful user lookup](images/successful-user-lookup.png)